What is Geoscience, Exactly?

 - Atmospheric Scientist - One kind of atmospheric scientist, meteorologists, are probably very familiar.
 They're part of the crew of every morning news program.
 Rest easy if you don’t want a career in television, though.
 The study of Earth’s atmosphere, weather patterns, and climate change is also performed by geoscientists who never have to stand in front of a green screen.
 Those in this field might track hurricanes, form action plans around long-term climate predictions, identify trends to help predict patterns, or travel to locations where major storms are expected to hit in order to gather data, according to BLS.

 - Environmental Compliance Inspector - Environmental compliance inspectors (sometimes referred to as investigators) take a hands-on approach to finding threats to the natural world.
 Keen observational skills and analytical thinking are key abilities needed in this role.
 You may find yourself investigating toxic waste dumps, water treatment plants, construction sites, or waste disposal facilities.
 You'll protect the environment by ensuring laws and regulations are followed.
-Job prospects in this area are only expected to grow by 5-7% by 2029, according to ONet (data drawn from the BLS), but it's an option for those with a degree in geoscience.
+Job prospects in this area are only expected to grow by 4-7% by 2031, according to O*Net (data drawn from the BLS), but it's an option for those with a degree in geoscience.*

 - Environmental Engineer - The mind of an engineer takes a problem and immediately starts to work on a solution.
 Environmental engineers take on issues like air pollution, beach erosion and industrial waste.
 This career path requires a degree in engineering, but a geoscience program is a solid foundation for a move into graduate studies.
 If this is your dream job, Thrippleton-Hunter suggests looking at a master’s in geoengineering or environmental engineering once you've completed your bachelor's in geoscience.